 • Known for attracting top digital talent — 57%

-• That are located in urban areas and/or technology hubs – 51%
+• That is located in urban areas and/or technology hubs — 51%

-So what characteristics can you expect to see in someone that is motivated?
+So what characteristics can you expect to see in someone who is motivated?
 What are the characteristics to look for when identifying a motivated person who delivers results?

 • they can see the bigger picture in what they are doing;